timesscar/tinyllama-docs/docs/itxllama/getting-started/setup-win98.md

-# Getting Started with your ITX-Llama - Setting up Windows 98
+# Getting Started - Setting up Windows 98

 The following guide will help you get started with setting up Windows 98 on your ITX-Llama.